 DEQ proposes the Oregon Environmental Quality Commission approve the proposed rules for incorporation into the Oregon Clean Air Act State Implementation Plan and submittal to the U. S. Environmental Protection Agency for its approval under the federal Clean Air Act.

-The proposed rule amendments incorporate a revised annual NAAQS for PM 2.5 and amend the definition of NAAQS to include PM 2.5 into Oregon Administrative Rule, to meet Clean Air Act requirements and revise the Oregon State Implementation Plan for approval by EPA.
+The proposed rule amendments incorporate a revised annual NAAQS for PM 2.5 and amend the definition of NAAQS to include PM 2.5 in Oregon’s Administrative Rule.
+These changes will enable Oregon to meet CAA requirements and request that EPA approve Oregon’s revised State Implementation Plan.

 The proposal includes the following actions:

 Amend OAR 340-200-0040 to update the Oregon Clean Air Act State Implementation plan.
-If adopted by the EQC, the actions proposed in this rulemaking will be incorporated into and made part of the Oregon SIP
+If EQC adopts the amendments, the actions proposed in this rulemaking will be incorporated into and made part of the Oregon SIP

 Amend OAR 340-202-0060(3) to incorporate the annual national primary ambient air quality standard for PM 2.5, adopted by the EPA, December 14, 2012 and effective on March 18, 2013.